-This transformative problem-solving method uses known solutions to find new solutions.
+This transformative problem-solving method uses known solutions to find new solutions to difficult problems.

 Session Length: 60+ minutes Group Size: 4+ people Prep Time: 10-20+ minutes

 Use TRIZ Prism early in the program life cycle when: